Two-dimensional categorified Hall algebras: Decategorification

 \section{Decategorification}

-Now, we investigate what happens to our construction when we \textit{decategorify}, i.e., when we pass to the G-theory (introduced in \S\ref{ss:g-theory-non-quasicompact}).
+Now, we investigate what happens to our construction when we \textit{decategorify}, i.e., when we pass to the G-theory (introduced in \S\ref{ss:g-theory-non-quasi-compact}).
 A first consequence of our Theorem~\ref{thm:coh_algebra_in_correspondence} is the following:

-\begin{proposition} Let $Y$ be one of the following derived stacks: \begin{enumerate}\itemsep0.2cm \item a smooth proper complex scheme of dimension either one or two; \item the Betti, de Rham or Dolbeault stack of a smooth projective curve. \end{enumerate} The CoHA tensor structure on $\catCohb_{\mathsf{pro}}(\bfCoh(Y))$ endows $G(\bfCoh(Y))$ with the structure of a $\mathbb E_1$-algebra in $\mathsf{Sp}$. \end{proposition}
+\begin{proposition} Let $Y$ be one of the following derived stacks: \begin{enumerate}\itemsep0.2cm \item a smooth proper complex scheme of dimension either one or two; \item the Betti, de Rham or Dolbeault stack of a smooth projective curve. \end{enumerate} The CoHA tensor structure on $\catCohb_{\mathsf{pro}}(\bfCoh(Y))$ endows $G(\bfCoh(Y))$ with the structure of a $\mathbb E_1$-monoid object in $\mathsf{Sp}$. \end{proposition}

 \begin{remark} Up to our knowledge, the above result provides the first construction of a Hall algebra structure on the full G-theory spectrum of $\bfCoh(Y)$.
 Furthermore, the above results hold also for the stack $\bfCoh_{\mathsf{prop}}^{\leqslant d}(S)$, where $S$ is a smooth (quasi-)projective complex surface and $0 \leq d \leq 2$ is an integer. \end{remark}